AntonioNoack/RemsTsunamis/Report.md

 ## Short Analysis

-For my RX 580 this means that it was probably memory-bandwidth limited.
+For the Radeon RX 580 this means that it was probably memory-bandwidth limited.
 The Tesla P100 had unknown issues with the Compute pipeline, but may be bandwidth limited as well.

 The best performance was achieved on the P100 using the graphics pipeline.